mpailab/pylext/README.md

 expanding macros, i.e. transforming syntax tree from extended grammar to standard python grammar.
-This procedure is applied to each statement in file separately, tso it is possible to define new syntax and use it in the next statement.
+This procedure is applied to each statement in file separately, so it is possible to define new syntax and use it in the next statement.

 ## Requirements